Artificial Intelligence/Machine Learning, ASA(ALT), Phase I

 Phase III

-Complete the maturation of the company’s technology developed in Phase II to TRL 6/7 and produce prototypes to support further development and commercialization.
-The Army will evaluate each product in a realistic field environment and provide small solutions to stakeholders for further evaluation.
-Based on soldier evaluations in the field, companies will be requested to update the previously delivered prototypes to meet final design configuration.
+Companies must complete the maturation of their Phase II technologies to TRL 6/7 while producing prototypes that support further development and commercialization.
+The Army will evaluate each product in a realistic field environment and offer solutions to stakeholders for evaluation.
+Depending on Soldiers’ field assessments, firms will receive a request to update the previously delivered prototypes to meet final-design configuration.

 For more information, and to submit your full proposal package, visit the DSIP Portal.